 Great job.
 A lot of emotions in this.
 I feel bad for the wife though because how is she going to support the kids. :/

-almost 3 years ago Mollie Bourne said:
+about 3 years ago Mollie Bourne said:

 I love the beginning (if I spelled that wrong I appologize) The way she speaks it makes it seem like it was the guy's fault.
 I mean it was cause of the suicide thing and all, but she didn't really care.
 Also the way you wrote it made it seem like even after death the speaker had crappy self-esteem.

-almost 3 years ago Jessa Green said:
+about 3 years ago Jessa Green said:

 With all the comments on needing more detail, I'm considering going back and adding some of the details I thought of but didn't add.
 I was originally afraid that if I added all the details it would get too depressing or too bothersome to read.
 I think now I'll just go through and pick some more scenes to elaborate on. :) Thank you very much for your comment!

-almost 3 years ago Marlin said:
+about 3 years ago Marlin said:

 Don't think of me as a heartless person, but the beginning was actually funny.
 Well, no, not funny, that's the wrong word.
 It just made fun of our society in a sarcastical manner...
 We don't care if a human life has just ended, we're just angry about the train being late.
 That's so true, and so sad, and I like that you picked up on such a detail.

 Anyways, I thought this piece was good.
 Very real, which I appreciate.
 Although, you kind of started out all detailed, and then it suddenly felt a bit rushed, like you lost interest.
 I don't know what it was to let out the details, but I think it would have been stronger if you hadn't rushed over what had happened for example at the station, or the excrutiating firing speech.
 If you put in even more detail, this could become positively painful to read, but it'd make this piece also a lot stronger, in my opinion.

 about 3 years ago Realexis said: